acen20/acen20/Readme.md

-I see web development as a favorite skill to play around with.
+<p align="center"><b>I see web development as a favorite skill to play around with.
 I find data sciences as intriguing and revolutionary.
-So, this profile mostly contains:
+So, this profile contains:</b></center>
 <table>
 <tr>
 <td>